heptarch/heptarch.github.io/drafts/demon.md

 fingers and the crumbs assemble into a scone.
 "I am much reduced.
-The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing, but I still have a few tricks.
+The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing, but I still have a few tricks down my stockings.
 Begoo!"
 The logs in the fire crackle and brightly unburn.
 "I may have borrowed a dollop of negentropy," he says with a sheepish grin.